sarakhandaker/seattle-parks-rails/README.md

 * Parks
     * User can see a list of Seattle Parks (With Maps)
-    * User can filter through parks by /neighbouhood, /area, features, /already visited
+    * User can filter through parks by neighbouhood, features, /already visited
     * User can see a specific Park and its details

 * Saved List